Russia and Ukraine agree on a new exchange of prisoners in Turkey - ExBulletin

 Russia and Ukraine agree on a new exchange of prisoners in Turkey

-Ankara (AFP) Russia and Ukraine agreed to a new prisoner swap on Wednesday in rare talks in Turkey during which they also discussed creating a “humanitarian corridor” in the war zone.
+ANKARA: Russia and Ukraine agreed on a new prisoner swap on Wednesday (January 10th) in rare talks in Turkey during which they also discussed the creation of a “humanitarian corridor” in the war zone.

 Ukrainian human rights mediator Dmytro Lubinets met his Russian counterpart Tatyana Moskalkova on the sidelines of an international conference in Ankara attended by Turkish President Recep Tayyip Erdogan.